Douglas College > Programs & Courses > Faculties > Science and Technology > Sport Science > Faculty > Lara Duke

 Canadian Society of Biomechanics

 National Association of Kinesiology in Higher Education

-Select Publications and Presentations
+Selected Publications and Presentations

 Duke, L.M.
 (2016, January-February).
-A Service Learning Approach: Aligning Douglas College’s Strategic Plan while Engaging Local Communities.
+A service learning approach: Aligning Douglas College’s Strategic Plan while engaging local communities.
 Roundtable Presentation at the Annual Leadership Workshop of the American Kinesiology Association.
 San Antonio, TX, USA.